Mission Sudarshan Chakra: Planning and deployment

 Mission Sudarshan Chakra will be implemented in two stages between 2030 and 2035.
 Defence Minister Rajnath Singh announced at the Combined Commanders' Conference in Kolkata on September 16, 2025, that a committee has been established to review the project and will create a workable action plan with a medium-term plan through 2030 and a long-term plan through 2035.

 Prior to the committee's creation, the defense minister had already received a presentation on Mission Sudarshan Chakra.
 Officials from the government have stated that Mission Sudarshan Chakra will safeguard nuclear power reactors and the Indian Space Research Organisation.
 The most important areas will be given priority by the phased approach.

 According to Air Chief Marshal Amar Preet Singh, Mission Sudarshan Chakra would be a dynamic, integrated ecosystem that will seamlessly combine next-generation indigenous weapons under development, like Project Kusha, with already-inducted military assets, such as S-400.
 In order to improve the operational readiness, the Indian Air Force intends to fully deploy Phase-1 by 2028–2029.

+In order to defend economic and strategic assets as well as civilian infrastructure against multi-domain threats under Mission Sudarshan Chakra, the Defence Forces Vision 2047 paper, which was unveiled on March 12, 2026, called for the expansion of ballistic missile defense and air defense systems.